 - Developing capacity to navigate uncertainty in collaborative programs and complex stakeholder and community settings.

 - Building organisational systems to support ongoing collaboration.

 - Designing systems for monitoring progress and impact of collaborative programs.

 The knowledge and practical skills gained in this course are readily implemented and applicable for use in land management by governments, non-government, private landholders and Indigenous communities.
-The approach is applicable to conservation projects at any scale and is an opportunity for individuals to take a fresh look at their approach to working in teams with a collective leadership style.
+The approach suits conservation projects at any scale and is an opportunity for individuals to take a fresh look at their approach to working in teams with a collective leadership style.

-By the end of the course, participants will have a toolkit for working with other individuals, stakeholder groups, organisations and communities and a strong understanding of the principles of dynamic collaboration.
+By the end of the course, participants will have a toolkit for working with other individuals, stakeholder groups, organisations and communities with a strong understanding of the principles of dynamic collaboration.